Rabbi Nikki LLC

 lifecycle & ritual

-Rabbi Nikki, a white woman wearing a tallit (Jewish prayer shawl) stands in front of the East River in Brooklyn, with a wedding couple smiling in the background.
+Rabbi Nikki stands by the East River in Brooklyn, with a wedding couple smiling in the background.

 A queer couple sit at a table with their hands on a beautiful ketubah (Jewish marriage contract) while looking to Rabbi Nikki, who is off-camera